-BFSA requested a SLF search from the NAHC, which was negative for Native American sacred sites or locations of religious or ceremonial importance within the general area of the subject property.
-All correspondence is provided in Appendix C.
+BFSA requested a review of the Sacred Lands File by the NAHC on October 13, 2021 to determine if any recorded Native American sacred sites or locations of religious or ceremonial importance are present within one mile of the project.
+As of the date of this report, no response from the NAHC has been received.
+All correspondence is provided in Appendix D.